cjdbarlow/Part-One/the_placenta.md

 * $$\dot{V}$$ = Flow of substance across the membrane
 * $$A$$ = Area of the membrane
 * $$D$$ = Diffusion constant for the substance, where $$ D \propto {Lipid \ Solubility \over \sqrt{Molecular \ Weight}} $$
+  * Molecules < 600 Da in size more readily diffuse down concentration gradients
-* $$\Delta P$$ = Pressure difference across the membrane
+* $$\Delta P$$ = Concentration difference across the membrane
+    * Maternal placental flow is ~600mL.min<sup>-1</sup> at term - double that of foetal flow - which improves diffusion by increasing the concentration gradient for solutes
 * $$T$$ = Thickness of the membrane

-Maternal placental flow is ~600mL.min<sup>-1</sup> at term - double that of foetal flow - which improves diffusion by increasing the concentration gradient for solutes.

-Molecules < 600 Da in size more readily diffuse down concentration gradients.

 ####O<sub>2</sub> Diffusion